Staff & Officers

-I have been in post since October 2016 and my role is to assist the Superintendent Minister with the administration of such a large circuit and includes collecting information from circuit staff, local preachers, circuit officials and church officials to enable the timely production of e-news and the plan.
+I have been in post since October 2016 and my role is to assist the Superintendent Minister with the administration of our large circuit and this includes collecting information from circuit staff, local preachers, circuit officials and church officials to enable the timely production of e-news and the plan.

 I was brought up in Horbury, near Wakefield and have always been connected to Horbury Methodist Church, where I am now the Safeguarding Liaison Officer.
 I am also the editor of the Horbury Churches Together newsletter.

 After college I worked in childcare, firstly as a nanny in various locations, then as a deputy nursery manager and lastly as an OFSTED registered childminder, for 21 years.

 I am married to Stuart and we have 3 children.
 Our eldest child, Alex, is a science teacher in London.
 Our second son Will, works in credit control for an international company whose headquarters are based in Normanton.
-Our daughter Charlotte, is enjoying Year 6 at a local junior school.
+Our daughter Charlotte, is looking forward to going back to school in Year 8.

 During days off and weekends we enjoy family time together, reading, crafts and card-making and growing vegetables to name just a few pastimes.
 I also like to knit and do puzzles and jigsaws.
 Attending church coffee mornings is also a speciality of ours especially if there is a tombola stall!